abilandz/PH8124/Lecture_11/Lecture_11.md

  // Define some histogram to store the results of sampling:
  TH1F *hist = new TH1F("hist","hist title",100,-2.,2.);

- // Fill the histogram with 10000 sampled points from pre-define p.d.f: hist->FillRandom("funct",10000);
+ // Fill the histogram with 10000 sampled points from pre-defined p.d.f: hist->FillRandom("funct",10000);

  // Plot both the starting p.d.f. and resulting histogram: